SkygearIO/skygear-doc/content/js/index.md

 * Install the latest development version

 ### Use the latest stable release on npm
-You can install the Skygear JS SDK via [npm](https://www.npmjs.com/package/skygear).
+You can install Skygear JS SDK via [npm](https://www.npmjs.com/package/skygear).
 The SDK  package is available on the npm website.

 ``` bash